Henry Tingle Wilde: Death

 An account in the Cornish Post of 2 May 1912, claimed that Wilde was last seen on the bridge smoking a cigarette, and that he waved goodbye to Lightoller as the ship sank.
-Lightoller himself made no mention of this, in his accounts, only allowing he last saw Wilde "quite a long time before the ship went down".
-Wilde's body was never recovered.
-However it was likely that during the sinking, he was most likely washed off with several people during the launching of collapsible A.
+Lightoller himself made no mention of this, in his accounts, only allowing he last saw Wilde "quite a long time" before the ship went down.
+His body, if recovered, was never identified.